find your perfect postgrad program

 At Swansea University’s School of Culture and Communication, our students are at the heart of our teaching and we provide a supportive learning and research environment which is designed to create accomplished and socially aware global citizens.

 Based within our Faculty of Humanities and Social Sciences, our wide range of arts and humanities focussed courses are based on our historic Singleton Park Campus which dates to 1920.
-Here you will have access to modern teaching and study rooms and a well-equipped library and will be able to fully immerse yourself in our …
+Here you will have access to modern teaching and study rooms and a well-equipped library and will be able to fully …

 Not what you are looking for?